ScribblesProject/Backend/docs/api.md

 ```
 [
     'content-type' : "image/jpeg"   # change this to a valid meme type
-    'content-size' : 123456         # size of the data contained in body
+    'content-size' : 123456         # size of the data contained in request body
 ]
 ```